srcfl/srcful-documentation/docs/simplified.md

 Ancillary Services is a massive and rapidly growing market, expanding explosively as the demand increases with the integration of more renewable energy production into the energy system.

-The people who offer their renewable energy sources to be controlled by Srcful will get rewarded with SRC tokens just as in Proof-of-Source.
+The people who offer their renewable energy sources to be controlled by Srcful will get rewarded with SRC beta-tokens just as in Proof-of-Source.
 It's important to note that with Proof-of-Control, no one is selling their energy.
 Instead, people are offering the ability to help stabilize the power grid, and they get rewarded for that help.

 ## The Srcful Energy Gateway